MECACC-Western New England Gulf Region Trade Project

 Student course credit: While the project creates valuable experience on its own, there is a also a variety of ways that this activity can be credited to the students: as one of their one-credit Learning Beyond the Classroom requirements, as a two or three credit Economics internship, and/or as the basis for an Independent Study research project in Economics.

-Below is the current state and country level trade data used for the 2019 doorknock, courtesy of this year's team: Joey Labadini (researcher, team leader, Spring Semester), Paul Dunn (researcher).
+Below is the current state and country level trade data used for the (delayed due to COVID-19) 2020 doorknock, courtesy of this year's team: Sarah Whitehouse (researcher).

-Also below are three additional pieces of analysis: a list of states which had the GCC as a top 10 export destination in 2017, my forecast for U.S. trade to the region, and data regarding how U.S. exports are related to good paying U.S. jobs.
+Also below are four additional pieces of analysis: a list of states which had the GCC as a top 15 export destination in 2020, a list of states which had individual GCC member states as a top 20 export market in 2020, my forecast for U.S. trade to the region, and data regarding how U.S. exports are related to good paying U.S. jobs.

 Click on any button to open the relevant state/country report or additional data as a .pdf file.